nm20421/n_body_problem/README.md

 To do:
 Make the screen follow the bodies in the simulation.
+Best way would be to get the centre of mass of all particles and set offset to that.